Top

 10 things you might not know about South Carolina’s Hammock Coast®

 The Hammock Coast® may be South Carolina’s most beautiful secret.
-Odd to say it’s secret, though, since the area boasts the oldest seaside resort in America, but when your neighbors to the north and south – Myrtle Beach and Charleston, respectively – are two of the Palmetto State’s tourism powerhouses, being somewhat of a secret may be the key to success.
+Odd to say it’s a secret, though, since the area boasts the oldest seaside resort in America, but when your neighbors to the north and south – Myrtle Beach and Charleston, respectively – are two of the Palmetto State’s tourism powerhouses, being somewhat of a secret may be the key to success.

 The spectacular stretch of beaches on the Hammock Coast is full of history, fascinating ecology and folklore.
 Here are 10 facts about our favorite secret.